Enigmatic-Smile/docs/reimbursement.md

   }'
 ```

-After the reimbursement request is received by the card scheme, the full transaction is returned with the newly created `transaction.reimbursement` object with `pending` status.
+After the reimbursement request is received by the card scheme, the full transaction is returned with the newly created `transaction.reimbursement` object with `pending` status, and also a `reimbursement.token` string, representing an unique identifier for that reimbursement request.

 ```json
 fileName:transaction.json